FAQ

 Can I share it with only certain people?

 Yes.
-Your page is at your-names.wedding-memory.com and is only accessible to people you share the link with.
+Your album is at your-names.wedding-memory.com and is only accessible to people you share the link with.
 It's not public, not indexed, not in any directory — nobody can find it by searching.
 If you only want immediate family and close friends to have it, share it only with them.
 You control the QR code and the link.

 What if I lose the link later?